pacman::p_load(tmap, SpatialAcc, sf, ggstatsplot, reshape2, tidyverse, fca)1 Getting Started

 Projected CRS: SVY21 / Singapore TM

-eldercare <- st_read(dsn = "In-Class_Ex10/data/geospatial", layer = "ELDERCARE")
+eldercare <- st_read(dsn = "In-Class_Ex10/data/geospatial", layer = "ELDERCARE") Reading layer `ELDERCARE' from data source

 `C:\renjie-teo\IS415-GAA\exercises\In-Class_Ex10\data\geospatial'